iam-peekay/personal-website/content/posts/2018-10-29_It-s-not-too-late-to--break-in--to-crypto-5b7a8704749.md

 ---
+template: post
-title: "It’s not too late to “break in” to crypto"
+title: It’s not too late to “break in” to crypto
+slug: /posts/its-not-too-late-to-break-in-to-crypto/
+draft: false
 date: 2018-10-29T15:01:11.696Z
-template: "post"
-draft: false
-slug: "/posts/its-not-too-late-to-break-in-to-crypto/"
-category: ""
-tags: [Cryptocurrency,Blockchain,Bitcoin,Ethereum,Entrepreneurship]
+description: >-
-description: "I receive a lot of emails from crypto enthusiasts asking for advice on how to “break in” to crypto.
+  I receive a lot of emails from crypto enthusiasts asking for advice on how to “break in” to crypto.

   And I totally get it!
-After all, crypto is a highly technical and multi-disciplinary field that…"
+After all, crypto is a highly technical and multi-disciplinary field that…
+category: Blockchain
+tags:
+  - Cryptocurrency
+  - Blockchain
+  - Bitcoin
+  - Ethereum
+  - Entrepreneurship
 ---

 ### It’s not too late to “break in” to crypto